omnai-project/OmnAIScope-DataServer/README.md

 # Setting Up and Building the MiniOmni Project

-This document provides step-by-step instructions to set up your environment, build, and run the MiniOmni project on Windows.
+This document provides step-by-step instructions to set up your environment, build, and run the MiniOmni project on Windows as well as a Rasberry Pi with Debian and ARM.

 ---
+# Windows

 ## 1. Download and Install Visual Studio
 To develop and build C++ applications, you need to install the required tools using Visual Studio.